 have higher confidence

-improved their self-esteem
+improved their self-image

 are more motivated towards school

-have the skills to achieve their goals
+have a good action plan to achieve their goals

 have a clearer understanding of their future